devops329/devops/instruction/syllabus/syllabus.md

 ## **Doing Your Own Work**

 All deliverables must be your own work.
 You are encouraged to study with other students, discuss concepts, ideas, and general approaches.
 However, you may not submit someone else's solution as your deliverable or provide your solution to other students.

-You may use generative AI as an assistant when developing your deliverables.
+You may use AI at the partner level as defined by the Computer Science Department Policy on AI.

 In order to demonstrate original authorship, you must: